 Step 4: Next, choose which courier and specific method you want your barrel to be transported via.

-Step 5: You must now decide which insurance option best suits your needs.
-ParcelHero offers you £50 free insurance, but it is more likely that you want to add more insurance to your shipment so scroll through the options that are on offer and chose the most appropriate one.
+Step 5: You must now decide which coverage option best suits your needs.
+ParcelHero offers you £50 free cover (except on Hermes shipments), but it is more likely that you want to add more insurance to your shipment so scroll through the options that are on offer and chose the most appropriate one.

 Step 6: Enter any other details that are required and you will have a payment screen, enter your details and you will be provided with your shipping labels.